 Lastly, ASOS has petite, plus-sized, and tall lines, and even carries wide-fit shoes, so you're sure to find something that you like, no matter your body type!

 You probably knew that Target would make the list.
 That's because it's the worst kept secret of stylish women on budgets everywhere.

 I love how Target makes fashion fun and doesn't skimp on style, unlike many large discount stores.
 Moreover, regardless of what you're looking for, you're sure to find it -- and more!

 Target carries tons of plus-sized items, so you can look great no matter what size you wear.

 Even if you don't have a Target in your area, don't worry - everything is available online, and ready to ship to your door.
 Just another reason to love them!

-Now that you know my top ten places to shop on the cheap, I want to see your lists!
+Now that you know my top ten best cheap shopping sites, I want to see your lists!
 Which stores are your favorites, and what are your fave things to buy there?

 Leave a comment & tell me your top ten budget stores!

 Editor's note: This post was originally published in 2008; it was completely revamped in 2017 to reflect the clothing websites we love today.